joinpursuit/ac-curriculum-web/LESSON-TEMPLATE.md

 Describe the exercise and link to any necessary github repos/documents/links etc.

 ##Another topic/more examples/etc.
+- Continue the lecture
-- expand this however you'd like
+- expand/change this however you'd like

 ## Exercise 2
 Describe the exercise and link to any necessary github repos/documents/links etc.